I understand this is a very uncertain time for everyone.

 - feelings of low confidence and low self-worth, a sense of not reaching goals

-- trouble in relationships with a partner, family or friends, or making it hard to form new relationships
+- trouble in relationships with a partner, family or friends, or finding it hard to form new relationships

 - feeling OK with who you are